-Q.17.3.2: How do these objectives ensure a high degree of operational reliability?
+Q.17.3.2 : How do these objectives ensure a high degree of operational reliability?

-Through the automated tools of the monitoring system (HP Business Service Manager, Spotlight and Oracle Enterprise Manager) and the redundancy of the infrastructure, among other elements, operational stability is largely guaranteed.
+Through the automated tools of the monitoring system (APM Application Performance Management by Microfocus, Spotlight and Oracle Enterprise Manager) and the redundancy of the infrastructure, among other elements, operational stability is largely guaranteed.